 Following the fallout with Franco’s family, the key figures in TP OK Jazz minus Madilu struck out to form their own band which they called Bana OK.
 His greatest hit with Bana OK was Dernier Avertisssement (Last warning) which was released in 1999.

 By the new millenium, Bana OK members had started to pursue solo projects.
-Josky released two albums, Oui Ca Va in 2001 and Double vie in 2005.
+Josky left for France from where he released two albums, Oui Ca Va in 2001 and Double vie in 2005.
 He continued to perform at live concerts with Bana OK Members and other bands even occasionally appearing with Zaiko Langa Langa.

 |Back to Africa Music Centre|